Yuffster/rabidcore/README.md

 RabidCore is a super-minimalist web framework (fewer than ten files!), meant to be extended to meet the individual needs of each project.

-Originally developed in 2008, the primary function of this code is as an educational example of dynamic PHP programming methods and simplistic API design.
+Originally developed in 2008, this project now serves as an educational example of dynamic PHP programming methods and simplistic API design.

 However, it can still be used as a perfectly functional foundation for a complex LAMP application.

 Class Documentation
 ========================